Lileo0/Microservice/Microservice/README.md

 curl --location "http://localhost:9090/api/calc" --header "Content-Type: application/json" --data "{ \"number1\": 1, \"number2\": 2, \"operation\": \"+\" }"

+ALL COMMANDS HAVE TO BE RUN IN THIS FOLDER

 The following command is used for building the docker image.

 docker build -t calculator:1 .